Sustainability in the Building Industry

-Increasingly, the development of building certification systems is causing real estate investors and builders to consider environmental aspects in their product selections.
+Increasingly, the development of building certification systems such as DGNB, BNB, LEED or BREEAM is causing real estate investors and builders to consider environmental aspects in their product selections.
 Because of this, EPDs are gaining in importance, as they provide a scientifically grounded data basis for evaluating buildings in the areas of ecological and technical quality, as well as providing information on the environmental and health compatibility of building products.
 EPDs are internationally recognised building evaluation instruments.

 International Standardisation for Sustainable Building

 The German Institute for Standardization (DIN) is responsible for German standardisation within European (CEN) and international standardisation (ISO) processes.
 Sustainable building is fundamentally set forth at the global level in the standard ISO 15392, and is handled by the subcommittee ISO/TC 59/SC 17, which is responsible for the entire ‘Sustainable Building’ standardisation project.
 On this basis, further standards and standardisation efforts on sustainability indicators, environmental declarations for building products for the evaluation of the effects of buildings on the environment, and bases for the sustainability evaluation of engineering structures have been set forth in ISO/TC 59/SC17.
 The building evaluations, as well as product declarations, in the form of EPDs, are regulated only for the environmental pillar of sustainability.
 Up until now, the social and economic aspects have been merely treated as ‘general principles’ (EN: General Principles) in ISO 15392.